Making decisions in Loomio

 - I'll join the working group

-A benefit of Check is that it automatically notifies those people who forget to participate, putting a little pressure on people to get the job done.
+A benefit of Check is that it automatically notifies those people who forget to participate, giving people a little encouragement to get the job done.

 Measure popularity or offer a choice